rmahinpei/StudyBuddy/README.md

 ## Phase 4: Task 2
 Here is a description of the events that occur when StudyBuddy runs:
-- User adds a Topic to a Course: EventLog logs a new Event with the description "Added Topic: TOPIC NAME".
+- User adds a Topic to a Course: EventLog logs an Event with the description "Added TOPIC NAME to COURSE NAME".
-- User removes a Topic to a Course: EventLog logs a new Event with the description "Removed Topic: TOPIC NAME".
+- User removes a Topic to a Course: EventLog logs an Event with the description "Removed TOPIC NAME from COURSE NAME".
-- User completes a question for a Topic of a Course: EventLog logs a new Event with the description "Completed a question for Topic: TOPIC NAME".
+- User completes a question for a Topic of a Course: EventLog logs an Event with the description "Completed a question for TOPIC NAME in COURSE NAME".

-Here is a sample of what gets printed to the console after user quits StudyBuddy (assuming that they triggered these events when they were using the application).
+Here is a sample of what might get printed to the console after user quits StudyBuddy:

-- *Added Topic: Abstraction*
+- *Tue Nov 23 16:03:19 PST 2021
+Added Design to CPSC 210*

+- *Tue Nov 23 16:03:24 PST 2021
-- *Completed a question for Topic: Abstraction*
+Completed a question for Design in CPSC 210*

-- *Removed Topic: Abstraction*
+- *Tue Nov 23 16:03:25 PST 2021
+Removed Design from CPSC 210*

+## Phase 4: Task 3
+If I had  time to refactor my project, here are the top two things I would do:
+- **Improving the cohesion of the StudyBuddyGUI class**: Currently, the StudyBuddyGUI class does not center around a single cohesive concept.
+For example, this class currently sets up the GUI window AND takes care of the button functionalities/response behaviours.
+Since these two tasks are clearly distinct from one another, it would be best to separate them into two separate classes (one class would take care of the general set-up, and the other would take care of the button functionalities).
+- **Including more helper functions**: Even though all my methods were less than 25 lines, I still think it would have been better to use more helper functions, with each function aiming to achieve a single task that its name would communicate to anyone reading my code.
+This way, even if someone who is not very familiar with my project was looking at my project, they would be able to read my code and follow its logic/purpose with the help of the descriptive helper functions.